Health Insurance Without the Confusion: How to Pick the Right Plan and Stop Overpaying

 United States — Non-SSN & Visa Holder Coverage

 Eligibility for ACA Marketplace: You do NOT need a Social Security Number to purchase ACA coverage.
 Acceptable identification: Individual Taxpayer Identification Number (ITIN), passport, visa documentation, I-94 arrival/departure record.
 All lawfully present immigrants eligible — includes green card holders, work visa holders (H-1B, L-1, O-1, E-2, TN), student visa holders (F-1, J-1, M-1 with restrictions).
+Use the ACA subsidy calculator guide to estimate your eligibility and savings for 2026 .

 Ineligible categories: Undocumented immigrants, tourists on B-1/B-2 visas, individuals with purely diplomatic visas (A, G).
 Undocumented immigrants can purchase off-exchange private insurance (non-ACA plans) or use community health centers and charity care.